Byggvir/ta_speedtest/README.md

 To display the last report I wrote a quick and dirty PHP-Page: speedreport.php

+# Requirements

+## php7.0, php7.0-mysql

+Install php7.0, php7.0-mysql

+ sudo apt update
+ sudo apt install php7.0 php7.0-mysql
+ sudo systemctp restart apache2

+## Speedtest-cli

-This solution ist based on speedtest-cli from sivel.
+This solution is based on speedtest-cli from sivel.
 You will find it at https://github.com/sivel/speedtest-cli.
 Thanks to this work.

 Install speedtest-cli